Vishwak-Kiran/Eduance/README.md

 ## Features

-- Added Youtube Player IFrame flutter plugin for playing or streaming YouTube videos inline using the official iFrame Player API.
+- Youtube Player IFrame flutter plugin for playing or streaming YouTube videos inline using the official iFrame Player API.

 - Integrated Dialogflow chatbot which has natural language processing and it scrapes data from webpages.